Ann Sheridan Has Plenty of "Oomph," Does Her Own Singing, Is Voted Best Dressed, Fights Warner Bros. for Better Roles, and Moves to Mexico.

 Fellow Warner Bros. star Paul Muni encouraged Ann to make the “Oomph Girl” title work for her.
 And that’s exactly what Ann Sheridan did.

 Ann used her new bargaining power to ask Warner Bros. for better film roles and a raise.
 When the studio refused both requests, Ann went on an eight month suspension.
 Though she didn’t get the raise she asked for, at the end of her suspension, Ann was given the film role she asked for–which good friend Humphrey Bogart tipped her off to–that of Randy in King’s Row (1941).
-It was the film that really demonstrated just how under-utilized Ann’s acting talents were.
+Ann’s performance in the film demonstrated just how under-utilized her acting talents were.

-When Warner Bros. once again deluged Ann with a slew of terrible film roles, she again went on suspension in December 1944, this time for 18 months.
+When Warner Bros. once more began offering Ann nothing but terrible film roles, she took another suspension, in December 1944.
+This time for 18 months.
 Ann knew she deserved better, and was willing to go on suspension to gain the respect, roles, and salary she deserved.

 She Entertained the Troops Overseas